 If the non-exempt adult who fails to make up the required hours is someone other than the head of household, the remaining family members may retain their tenancy if the noncompliant adult leaves the household.

-The family may use CCHA's Grievance Procedure to contest the lease termination.
+The family may use HACC's Grievance Procedure to contest the lease termination.